 - 1. Install vCenter Server in the vSphere environment.
 For more information, see VMware vSphere. - 2.
+For on-premises Delivery Controllers, choose Configuration > Hosting > Add Connection and Resources in the on-premises Citrix Studio to create a host connection.
+For cloud Delivery Controllers, choose Manage > Hosting > Add Connection and Resources in the web-based Studio console on Citrix Cloud to create a host connection.

-In Citrix Studio, choose Configuration > Hosting > Add Connection and Resources. - 3.
-Choose VMware vSphere as the connection type.
+3. Choose VMware vSphere as the connection type.